JasminDreasond/scriptserver-real-time-gc/README.md

 This plugin will allow your server to have a game time identical to a real life time, you can freely choose which timezone you want your server to have.

 ## Configuration
-Each feature is configuration driven, pass in a configuration object as the third argument of your Scriptserver before requiring `scriptserver-esssentials`
+Each feature is configuration driven, pass in a configuration object as the third argument of your Scriptserver before requiring `scriptserver-real-time-gc`

 The following is the default configuration:
 ```javascript